Understand step by step how RHEL6 system boots. Walkthrough of RHEL6 boot process which lists all the tasks, activities happen during boot.

 1. Power on and boot loaders:

 /boot/efi/EFI/redhat/grub.conf (for UEFI).
 Here user can select its kernel to boot using arrow keys and press enter.
-If not then it will boot default selected kernel when selection time pass out.
-We can even reset forgotten root password in this screen.
+If not then it will boot default selected kernel when selection time passes out.
+We can even reset the forgotten root password on this screen.

 /boot partition.
-The boot loader then places one or more appropriate initramfs (Initial RAM file system) images into memory (as seen in above screenshot).
+The boot loader then places one or more appropriate initramfs (Initial RAM file system) images into memory (as seen in the above screenshot).
 The initramfs is used by the kernel to load drivers and modules necessary to boot the system.
-Once kernel and initramfs is loaded into memory, boot control is taken by kernel.
+Once kernel and initramfs are loaded into memory, boot control is taken by the kernel.

 Once kernel gets boot control, it quickly run though below tasks:

-- Initialize and configure memory, hardware and attached peripherals.
+- Initialize and configure memory, hardware, and attached peripherals.

-- Decompress initramfs into /sysroot and loads necessary drivers from it
+/sysrootand loads necessary drivers from it

 - Free up memory by removing initramfs image

-Now, kernel is fully loaded and operational.
-But no services loaded in system yet so system is not usable for humans.
+Now, the kernel is fully loaded and operational.
+But no services loaded in the system yet so the system is not usable for humans.
 To load rest of the services kernel calls

 4. Init program :

 /etc/event.ddirectory which has run level specific settings

 - Set function library